Montez Sweat: Washington Redskins / Football Team / Commanders

-2019

 At the 2019 NFL Combine, Montez set a combine record for a defensive lineman running the 40 yard dash at 4.41 seconds.
 At the same time, Sweat was diagnosed with hypertrophic cardiomyopathy at his combine health physical.
 However, it was soon discovered to have been a misdiagnosis due to an improper measuring of his heart.
-Sweat was eventually selected by the Washington Redskins in the first round, 26th overall, of the 2019 NFL Draft.
+Sweat was eventually selected by the Washington Redskins in the first round, 26th overall, of the 2019 NFL draft.
 The team traded back up into the first round to select him after using their original pick on Dwayne Haskins.
 He signed his four-year rookie contract on May 29, 2019, worth $11.6 million, including a $6.4 million signing bonus.
+Before the start of the 2019 season, Sweat was named one of the starting outside linebackers along with Ryan Kerrigan.
 In Week 3 against the Chicago Bears on Monday Night Football, Sweat recorded his first career sack in a 31–15 loss.
-In Week 17 against the Dallas Cowboys, Sweat sacked Dak Prescott twice, one of which that forced a fumble which was recovered, during a 47–16 loss.
+In Week 17 against the Dallas Cowboys, Sweat sacked Dak Prescott twice, one of which was a forced fumble that was recovered, during a 47–16 loss.

-2020

-In a game against the Dallas Cowboys on Thanksgiving, Sweat intercepted a pass thrown by Dalton late in the fourth quarter and returned it 15 yards for a touchdown that led to a 41–16 Washington victory.
-The following week against the Pittsburgh Steelers, Sweat tipped a pass late in the fourth quarter that led to an interception by Jon Bostic to help secure a 23-17 win over the then-undefeated Steelers.
+During the 2020 offseason, Sweat switched back to the defensive end position after new defensive coordinator, Jack Del Rio, implemented a 4–3 defense.
+In a game against the Dallas Cowboys on Thanksgiving in 2020, Sweat intercepted a pass thrown by Dalton late in the fourth quarter and returned it 15 yards for a touchdown that led to a 41–16 Washington victory.
+The following week against the Pittsburgh Steelers, Sweat tipped a pass late in the fourth quarter that led to an interception by Jon Bostic to help secure a 23–17 win over the then-undefeated Steelers.
 In Week 15 Sweat batted a pass by Seattle Seahawks quarterback Russell Wilson which was then intercepted by Daron Payne.

-2021

-Sweat suffered a jaw fracture during a Week 8 game against the Denver Broncos and was placed on injured reserve as a result.
+Sweat suffered a jaw fracture during a Week 8 game against the Denver Broncos in 2021 and was placed on injured reserve.
 After testing positive, he was placed on the COVID-19 reserve list on December 8, 2021.
 On December 18, he was taken off the COVID-19 list and placed back on the active roster two days later.
 In the Week 15 against the Philadelphia Eagles, Sweat recorded a sack and forced a fumble, which was recovered by Landon Collins, on quarterback Jalen Hurts.

-2022

 On April 27, 2022, the Commanders exercised the fifth-year option in Sweat's contract.
-In Week 5 of the 2022 season, Sweat accounted two of the five sacks the Commanders' defense had against the Tennessee Titans quarterback Ryan Tannehill.
+In Week 5, Sweat accounted for two of the five sacks the Commanders' had against the Tennessee Titans.
 He contributed another two sack performance against the Houston Texans in Week 11.